fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 5 (Feb 15--19)
 Our next book (though we briefly dabbled in it already) introduces and explains some critical questions that we should always be asking about every history we encounter.
-It sort of picks up where the other book leaves off (with some helpful overlap), and largely focuses on contemporary history writing and what's new about it as opposed to past traditions.
+It sort of picks up where Popkin leaves off (with some helpful overlap), and largely focuses on contemporary history writing and what's new about it as opposed to past traditions.
 We will apply these questions (and historical examples) to analyzing our final book for the course towards the end of the term.

+### Monday
+- Popkin Review and Maza Preview Lecture (video link TBP)

+{% include alert.html class='danger' title='Review Lecture Quiz' text="
+- Review/Preview Lecture Quiz (via Learn as always) "%}

 ### Wednesday